| | |

 **I receive a fee when you get a quote from World Nomads using this link.
 I do not represent World Nomads.
 This is not a recommendation to buy travel insurance.

 Whenever I plan a trip, I always make sure to protect myself and my wallet with trip insurance.
 In the past, I’ve had very good experiences with World Nomads.
-On my trip to Thailand in 2019, I had an unfortunate ankle-spraining incident that turned into a hospital visit with X-Rays, crutches and physical therapy.
+During my trip to Chiang Mai in 2019, I had an unfortunate ankle-spraining incident that turned into a hospital visit with X-Rays, crutches and physical therapy.
 When I submitted my claim to World Nomads, I was reimbursed within weeks.

 World Nomads offers simple and flexible travel insurance.
 Buy at home or while traveling and claim online from anywhere in the world!
 Click below to get a quote for your next trip.